Porsgrunn (town): History

 Porsgrunn has been an important harbor town in the Grenland area since the late 16th century.
 In 1653, the Customs House was moved further down the Skien river from Skien to Porsgrunn mainly because industrial waste such as sawdust and mud made the river too shallow to allow boats to go any further up the river.
 Moving the Custom House to Porsgrunn added to the flourishing harbor activity and Porsgrunn became a thriving market town with a ladested status.

 In the 18th century, Porsgrunn was the home of some of Norway's most influential families at the time, such as the Aalls, Cappelens, Løvenskiolds, and Deichmans.
 Also in this period, Porsgrunn was considered the cultural centre of Norway.
-On the ecclesiastical side, Porsgrunn was separated from the ancient rural parishes of Eidanger, Solum, and Gjerpen in 1764 to become a prestegjeld with its own minister.
-Churches within the Porsgrunn prestegjeld include Østre Porsgrunn Church and Vestre Porsgrunn Church.
+On the ecclesiastical side, Porsgrunn was separated from the ancient rural parishes of Eidanger prestegjeld, Solum prestegjeld, and Gjerpen prestegjeld in 1764 to become a prestegjeld with its own minister.
+Churches within the Porsgrunn prestegjeld included Østre Porsgrunn Church and Vestre Porsgrunn Church.
 The city was granted limited city status as a kjøpstad in 1807, but this was expanded to full city status in 1842.

-On 1 January 1838, the seaport of Porsgrunn was established as a municipality (see formannskapsdistrikt law).
+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each town or city (ladested or kjøpstad) and each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, the kjøpstad of Porsgrunn was established as Porsgrunn Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, there was a major municipal merger where the following areas were merged to form a new Porsgrunn Municipality.
+On 1 January 1964, the following areas were merged to form an enlarged Porsgrunn Municipality: